WildElf/flicks/README.md

 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [x] User sees a loading state while waiting for the movies API.
 - [x] User can pull to refresh the movie list.
-- [ ] User sees an error message when there's a networking error.

 The following **optional** features are implemented:

+- [x] All images fade in as they are loading.
+- [x] User can search for a movie.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can select from a tab bar for either "Now Playing" or "Top Rated" movies.
-- [ ] User can search for a movie.
+- [ ] User sees an error message when there's a networking error.
-- [ ] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented: